-This pumpkin quiche is perfect for a seasonal weeknight dinner!
+This pumpkin quiche is perfect for a seasonal breakfast or weeknight dinner!
 And the leftovers make a great option to fill your lunch box for school or work.

 Well, for those of you who might already have visited France, quiche is a real staple here.
 And gosh, I have to admit that I really miss the tradional quiche Lorraine.
 But between the gluten in the pie crust, the dairy and the eggs that's quite a lot of reasons for me to stay away from it!